-Body painting by Trina Merry
+Body Artist Lost in Wonder by Trina Merry

 Trina Merry is an interesting artist from New York best know for her unique style that mix body art with photography.
 At Lemontrend, we are a fan of her work, and in the past, we already show her art in 2 different articles the art meets photography and celestial human bodies.